 several test levels for making sure that they work as described.
 Any new Zorro release is beta tested by hundreds of strategy developers and users, thus ensuring that it has no obvious or severe bugs.
-Still, no software is completely bug-safe (click for proof). strange or even crash.
+Still, software is never bug-safe (click for proof).

+strange or even crash.
 This is not a Zorro bug - even if you're sure that it is so.
-Read under Troubleshooting how to fix bugs, crashes, or other the described workaround or get the latest fixed version on the
+Read under Troubleshooting how to fix errors and crashes of your script.

+the described workaround or get the latest fixed version on the

 Download page.
-If you found a previously unknown bug in the latest Zorro release, please contact firstname.lastname@example.org with a description of
+If you found a previously unknown bug in the current Zorro release, please contact firstname.lastname@example.org with a description of